 Learn more »

 Welcome to the VA Centers of Excellence for Parkinson's disease.
 To address the needs of the Parkinson's disease Veteran population, in 2000, Congress urged VHA to establish six Parkinson's Disease Research, Education, and Clinical Centers (PADRECCs) for clinical care, education and research.
 In 2001, based on competitive applications and site visits, six centers were selected: Philadelphia, Richmond, Houston, West Los Angeles, San Francisco, and Portland/Seatttle VA Medical Centers.
 Each PADRECC serves a geographic region or service area.
-PADRECC has expanded care through a National VA Parkinson's Disease Consortium of providers with movement disorder expertise.
-If you are a Veteran and are seeking care, view our Getting Care page for contact information of the six PADRECC centers and the list of VA Parkinson's Disease Consortium Centers.
+PADRECC has expanded care through a National VA Parkinson's Disease Network of providers with movement disorder expertise.
+If you are a Veteran and are seeking care, view our Getting Care page for contact information of the six PADRECC centers and the list of VA PADRECC Associated Sites.

 What are the PADRECCs?